OctopusDeploy/blog/blog/2020-11/chocolatey-powershell-and-runbooks/index.md

 ![Chocolatey Package install step](images/chocoinstall.png "width=500")

-### Install Chocolatey package step parameters
+### Install Chocolatey Package step parameters

 The following parameters are available:

-- **(Optional) Version**: You can use this to specify a specific version of the software you want to install.
+- **Version (Optional)**: You can use this to specify a specific version of the software you want to install.
 If you’re using more than one package per step and want to set particular software versions, you will need to configure that Chocolatey install and add the version in an additional step.
-- **(Optional) Cache Location**: You can use this to specify a cache’s non-default location.
+- **Cache Location (Optional)**: You can use this to specify a cache’s non-default location.
 I found this useful when installing SQL without having the Tentacle run as an administrator.
 I found SQL can be a little tricky to install without running the Tentacle Service as a local administrator.
 You can specify a folder such as `C:\Octopus\Applications` as the cache, which the Local System User has full access to.
-- **(Optional) Package source**: This is probably the *single most crucial parameter in this step*.
+- **Package Source (Optional)**: This is probably the *single most crucial parameter in this step*.
 If you’re doing this at home, it might be acceptable to use the Chocolatey Package Repository, which is the default setting.
 However, if you’re doing this for a company, please consider using your own package source repositories, such as [Nexus](https://www.sonatype.com/nexus/repository-pro), [Artifactory](https://jfrog.com/artifactory/), or [MyGet](https://www.myget.org/).

 The Chocolatey Package resource is built by the community for the community.
 If you’re using the community repository for Enterprise or large scale package installation, you will likely be [rate limited](https://chocolatey.org/docs/community-packages-disclaimer#rate-limiting).
 Be careful, and be kind to the community.

 The last two options cover whether you want to see the download progress in your logs.
 Generally, I turn them off as this can result in hundreds of thousands of log files.
-The other is to allow for additional parameters.
+The other is to allow for additional parameters:

 ![Specifying Chocolatey Parameters](images/chocoparams.png "width=500")